alealexpro100/linux_install/README.md

 * (Optional) For foreign architectures: qemu-user-static (QEMU_STATIC_BIN_DIR flag supported).

 ## Usage
+### Installer
+* Dwonload latest `.iso` file from releases.
+* Boot from it.
+UEFI and BIOS systems are both supported.
+* Follow install instructions.
+* That's all.
+You have installed system.
+Good luck!

+### Script
 * Prepare directory for installation.
 * Execute `./profile_gen.sh` and answer questions OR find one of prepared in `./auto_configs`.
 * Execute `./install_sys.sh your/profile.sh` using installation profile to install system.